Air Cooled Chiller Condenser Maintenance

 The refrigerant for the systems is R134a, so to allow for the saturation of the refrigerant, 8 bar is the head pressure set point.
-This pressure corresponds to the desired condenser temperature of 36°.
-Subcooling of 6° to 8° is achieved during the nominal operation of the plant.
+This pressure corresponds to the desired condenser temperature of 36°C. Subcooling of 6°C to 8°C is achieved during the nominal operation of the plant.
 Each fan speed controller runs the 12 condenser fans together.
 Other condenser designs where fans bang on forwards and backwards cause vibrations resulting in reoccurring leaks on the condenser.
 Chiller No. 2 had tripped during a 'discharge override' system message.
 On inspection of No. 2 condenser- the fans speed inverter had tripped on 'over temperature' alarm.
 The panel fan, which is the kind to cool computers, was found to be still trying to run but seized.
 This failure had caused the alarm on the inverter.
 The panel fan was replaced from the stock of parts in the onsite stores.
 The chiller was reset and a detailed Tick Sheet was completed noting the occurrence of this fault on arrival.

 Air Cooled Chiller Condenser Maintenance Cleaning

 Because of the large size of the plant, the customer had installed a fireman’s hose for the cleaning of the condensers.
 This is located in the free space beneath the condensers.
 It is fitted to a portable buggy so it can be moved under each condenser.
 Setting the nozzle to the correct attitude, our engineer moved the buggy sideways, so as to rinse the condenser in the direction of the fins.
 The condenser was relatively clean as the onsite maintenance engineers carry out this task as part of their monthly schedule.

 Design Considerations for Air Cooled Chiller Condenser Maintenance

 The kind of condenser in this article is:

 Multiple Row Tubing